bobbimanners/EightBall/README.md

     pr.dec adder(10, 5); ' Prints 15

+or like this:

+    word res = adder(2, 3);
+    pr.dec res; ' Prints 5

-Functions may invoke themselves recursively (but you will run out of stack quite fast!)
+Functions may invoke themselves recursively.

 ### Passing by Reference